These terms are often used to mean the same thing, but each has a distinct meaning that carries different international consequences and obligations.

 Asylum is protection granted by a government to someone who has left another country to escape being harmed.
 An asylum seeker is someone who claims to be a refugee but whose claim hasn’t been evaluated yet.
 Asylum seekers apply for asylum on the grounds that returning to his or her country would lead to persecution on account of nationality, race, religion, or political beliefs.

-Countries are under international obligation to consider claims for asylum and not to immediately return asylum seekers to the countries they are fleeing.
+Countries are under an international obligation to consider claims for asylum and not to immediately return asylum seekers to the countries they are fleeing.
 The refugee convention states that asylum seekers must be given access to fair and efficient asylum procedures to ensure they live in dignity and safety while their claims are being processed.

 An immigrant is someone who moves to another country.
 Some immigrants are legally in a country and have documents like green cards, work visas, or other kinds of permits.
 Other immigrants are in a country illegally and are referred to as illegal immigrants, undocumented immigrants, or illegal aliens.
 This means they do not have a green card or other valid legal permits.